dakotawentz/dakota-s-new-portfolio/README.md

+Credit to https://www.youtube.com/watch?v=22CxRxryQFE&t=4028s for a great walkthrough on how to make a beautiful portfolio

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.